-The Econ Peer Mentor Program (EPMP) matches freshmen economics majors with upperclassmen who have demonstrated success as economics students.
-As a mentee, you will be thoughtfully assigned a mentor to meet with on a bi-weekly basis throughout the semester to discuss a variety of topics that are relevant to you as a freshmen UT student.
+The Econ Peer Mentor Program (EPMP) matches first year economics majors with upperclassmen who have demonstrated success as economics students.
+As a mentee, you will be thoughtfully assigned a mentor to meet with on a bi-weekly basis throughout the semester to discuss a variety of topics that are relevant to you as a first year UT student.
 Topics include but are not limited to: what to expect as an upper division economics major, study skills, time management skills, student organizations, campus and community events, goal setting, and more!
 There are social and volunteer service activities scheduled throughout the semester for all participants to come together as a group.
 EPMP is a fun way to get more connected to the UT campus, the Department of Economics, and you may even make some life-long friends!
 The Economics Peer Mentor Program is an official 360 Connection.

 Listen to what your peers are saying about the EPMP here.